adrian-gallus/lazy-signals-python/README.md

-# Overview
+# Lazy Signals 🪢

-`lazy-signals` is a python library to run effects on value changes.
+`lazysignals` is a python library to run effects on state changes.
 It employs dependency discovery and is lazy.
 It is conceptually inspired by Signal in JavaScript.

 ## Example